bennidict23/software-group71-project/README.md

 * Register, login, and manage accounts
 * Set and view saving goals and budgets
-* Record, import, and analyze transactions
+* Record, import(from csv files downloaded from Wechat, Alipay or template csv we provided), and analyze transactions
 * View spending statistics in charts (pie and line chart)
 * Reset and change passwords